olsonanl/bvbrc-mcp-server/README.md

 Paste its contents into your chatbots mcp config file

-## For instructions on the MCP configuration in Claude and ChatGPT
+## MCP configuration in Claude and ChatGPT

 For instructions on locating claude's MCP configuration file, see [this guide](https://support.claude.com/en/articles/11175166-getting-started-with-custom-connectors-using-remote-mcp).